Glitch-Codes/maker-night-2021/README.md

 This project is run a Java IDE called Processing.
 Please visit this link to download it: https://processing.org/download/

-It also required the addition of a couple libraries:
+It also required the addition of a couple libraries, you can get these within Processing but here are the links to each apge:

 Minim audio library: http://code.compartmental.net/tools/minim/